vaakash/aakash-web/docs/wp-socializer/location-rules.md

 Every rule has an operator `is/is not` which can be used to negate the rule itself.

-For example, a rule like `Single post` - `is not` - `1234` under "show in selected pages" will show the widget box in all the posts except post with ID `1234`.
+For example, a rule like `Single post` - `is not` - `1234` under "show in selected pages" will show the feature in all the posts except post with ID `1234`.

 For every rule, multiple sub rule can be added to further narrow down.
 For example, a rule like `Single post` - `is` - `<blank>` with sub rules like `Categories of post` - `is` - `blog` and `Tags of post` - `is` - `announcement` under "Show in selected pages" will display only in "posts" of "blog" category with the tag "announcement".